khyledhanani/Heston-Model-Simulation/README.md

 ## Overview
 This repository contains Python scripts and a Jupyter notebook for simulating stock prices using the Heston model and calculating implied volatilities from the simulated data.
-The Heston model is a stochastic volatility model that can describe the evolution of stock prices with a stochastic volatility component differnet to Black Scholes which assumes constant volatility.
+The Heston model is a stochastic volatility model used primarily to price options.
+It assumes that an asset's volatility is not constant but follows a stochastic process, specifically a mean-reverting square-root process.
+This allows the model to capture the observed market phenomena where volatility changes over time and is correlated with the asset's price.

 ### Model Dynamics
 The Heston model specifies the following dynamics for the asset price $\(S(t)\)$ and variance $\(v(t)\)$: